megbailey/ButterDB/ReadMe.md

 # ButterDB
-ButterDB is an application that facilitates an HTTP API so that applications can fetch and manipulate data using POJOs (Plain-Old-Java-Objects), JSON Serialization and Object-Relational Mapping techniques to store objects/data in and manipulate a Google spreadsheet.
+ButterDB is an application that facilitates an HTTP API so that applications can fetch and manipulate data using POJOs (Plain-Old-Java-Objects), JSON Serialization and Object-Relational Mapping techniques to store objects/data and manipulate a Google Spreadsheet referred to as 'object storage'.

-Behind the scenes, ButterDB's CRUD functionality is powered by the [Google Sheets API](https://developers.google.com/sheets/api/reference/rest) and while query functionality utilizies the [Google Visualization API](https://developers.google.com/chart/interactive/docs/reference).
+Behind the scenes, ButterDB's CRUD functionality is powered by the [Google Sheets API](https://developers.google.com/sheets/api/reference/rest) and query functionality utilizies the [Google Visualization API](https://developers.google.com/chart/interactive/docs/reference).
 Java's SpringBoot Framework facilitates the HTTP API.

 ## POJOs and Implementing ObjectModel